 A lot of shows have educational benefits now and with so many choices you’ll have to remember to limit their daily usage.
 But make it fun for them.

-This list is just a guide.
-Your kids should be allowed to just watch whatever they want sometimes (within reason).
+This list of educational shows for kids is just a guide.
+Your children should be allowed to just watch whatever they want sometimes (within reason and moderations).
 That’s ok.
 There will be times that you will need a break and the only option is to park them in front of the television.
+You’ll both happy for it.

 The alternative is to get them play outside.